 The following table lists the XML Schema data types supported by the jwsc and wsdlc Ant tasks and their equivalent Java data type or mapping mechanism.

-For details and examples of the data types, see the JAX-RPC specification.
+For details and examples of the data types, see the JAX-RPC specification at https://jax-rpc.dev.java.net.